Add $spellchecklang to return the default and per channel spellchecker language

 Command: //echo -a IS: $spellchecklang(#test)

-Updated by westor (GR) 3 months ago
+Updated by westor (GR) over 4 years ago

 It can be useful if you wanna print what language is currently set in editbox spell checker